mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 someday result in an improved industrial output or more advanced technology; the present situation is good enough to support the nobility in style and to keep the population reasonably content, and there is no perceived need to change anything.

 Talos’ starport is extremely basic and receives little traffic – most ships turn around at Mertractor or Collace depending on their origins, with just a few making regular cross-border runs.
-However, there are rumors that the nobility have arrangements with a few favoured merchant captains, enabling them to get people and items across the Imperial border for those willing to pay the steep fee.
-This service, if it exists at all, is reserved for those favoured by the nobility.
+However, there are rumors that the nobility have arrangements with a few favored merchant captains, enabling them to get people and items across the Imperial border for those willing to pay the steep fee.
+This service, if it exists at all, is reserved for those favored by the nobility.
 According to rumor, playing politics or winning over some of the nobles can open doors for those who know how to fit into Talos’ isolationist society.

 # GLISTEN - SPINWARDS MARCHES-SUBSECTOR O